artefactual/archivematica/hack/README.md

 session survives, so the next visit logs the same user in again without asking for a password; to switch users, sign out of Keycloak at
 <http://keycloak.localhost:8080/realms/shibboleth/protocol/openid-connect/logout>
 or use a private browsing window.
+The Dashboard returns to its logged-out page after the service provider logout.

 The service provider and the browser reach Keycloak as `keycloak.localhost:8080`, the hostname the [OIDC overlay](#oidc-authentication)